-During the first three months of 2024, cash used in our operations was \$236 million, compared with cash provided by operations of \$1.2 billion for the first three months of 2023.
-The decrease was primarily due to lower realized refining margins, as well as larger net unfavorable working capital impacts.
-The unfavorable working capital impacts were primarily driven by the effects of changes in commodity prices, the timing of payments and collections, and discretionary inventory builds.
+During the first six months of 2024, cash generated by operating activities was \$1.9 billion, compared with \$2.2 billion for the first six months of 2023.
+The decrease was primarily due to lower earnings, primarily driven by a decline in realized refining margins, partially offset by more favorable working capital impacts.

 Our short- and long-term operating cash flows are highly dependent upon refining and marketing margins, NGL prices and chemicals margins.
-Prices and margins in our industry are typically volatile, and are driven by market conditions over which we have little or no control.
+Prices and margins in our industry are typically volatile and are driven by market conditions over which we have little or no control.
 Absent other mitigating factors, as these prices and margins fluctuate, we would expect a corresponding change in our operating cash flows.

 The level and quality of output from our refineries also impacts our cash flows.
 Factors such as operating efficiency, maintenance turnarounds, market conditions, feedstock availability, and weather conditions can affect output.
-We actively manage the operations of our refineries, and any variability in their operations typically has not been as significant to cash flows as that caused by margins and prices.
+We actively manage the operations of our refineries, and any variability in their operations typically has not been as significant to cash flows as that caused by changes in margins and prices.